 Out-of-Round Payments

-Ark rounds are infrequent and they require liquidity to be provided by the ASP, which will mean the users will be charged a fee for locking up this liquidity.
-Therefore, regular Ark payments, while still a lot cheaper than on-chain transactions, are still slow and might have a non-trivial cost.
+Ark rounds are infrequent and they require liquidity to be provided by the Ark server, which will mean the users will be charged a fee for locking up this liquidity.
+Therefore, rounds are not suitable for Ark payments, because while still a lot cheaper than on-chain transactions, they would result in slow payments with excess costs.

 OOR transaction

 To make an OOR payment, we will re-use the forfeit clause in the VTXO policy.
 Instead of entering a round, a user can create a transaction, looking very similar to a forfeit transaction, that sends the VTXO to a new VTXO output of another user.
-It then asks the ASP to co-sign that transaction and can then pass on the transaction to the receiving user.
+The sender then requests the Ark server to co-sign that transaction and passes on the transaction to the receiving user.

 At that point, the receiving user has an actual VTXO as well.
-It looks a bit different than a regular VTXO created in an Ark round, it is one transaction longer, but it has the same properties.
-And a user that received an OOR VTXO can use that VTXO to do all the things one could do with a regular VTXO: use it as an input in an Ark round, or send an OOR transaction.
+It looks a bit different than a VTXO created in an Ark round, it is one transaction longer, but it has the same properties—a user that received an OOR VTXO can use that VTXO to do all the things one could do with a regular VTXO: use it as an input in an Ark round, or send a further OOR payment.

 Trust Model

-While OOR payments are very convenient, they are instant and don’t require liquidity, they do change the trust model a little bit.
-The chain of off-chain transactions now no longer only contains covenant links, it also includes a regular multi-sig spends between the ASP and each of the sending parties.
-So as a receiver of an OOR transaction, you’re relying on these two parties to not collude and double spend the transaction.
+While OOR payments are very convenient—they’re instant and don’t require liquidity—they do change the trust model.
+The chain of off-chain transactions now no longer only contains covenant links, it also includes a spend secured by a multisig between the Ark server and the sending party.
+So as a receiver of an OOR transaction, the user is relying on these two parties to not collude and double spend the transaction.
+If there are multiple off-chain payments in the chain, then the receiver must rely on any one of the sending parties in the chain not colluding with the Ark server to double spend.

-In a reasonably-sized Ark, the ASP will promise to never make such a double spend, and has a strong incentive to keep that promise.
-In the case of a double spend, the signatures for both spends become known to the cheated user and this user can trivially proof to the public that the ASP has broken this promise.
-Since the ASP has a financial incentive to keep their business, they have a strong incentive not to break this promise.
+In a properly functioning Ark, the Ark server commits to preventing such double spends, and has a strong economic incentive to maintain that commitment.
+In the case of a double spend, the signatures for both spends become known to the affected user and this user can cryptographically prove to the public that the Ark server has violated this protocol guarantee.
+Since the Ark server has a financial incentive to maintain its reputation and user base, they have a strong incentive to uphold this guarantee.